Meet Our School Dog!

 - Motivate children who are often less attentive

 We researched the best size, breed and temperament of dog, met the breeder and parents and waited for a litter of labradoodles to be born.
 Tilly was one of a litter of seven puppies and we took ownership of her in summer 2021.
 In September 2021 she started her training and started slowly acclimatising to the school community.
 Click here to meet Tilly!

-Tilly will have a distinct role to play that is always supervised and carefully managed.
-She will work with children who need to spend time settling and nurturing, as a reward and as an incentive for behaviour and attendance.
-We hope that she will become part of the team and loved by both children and staff alike and will help support children and staff through the difficult times coming out of the COVID-19 darkness.
+Tilly has a distinct role to play that is always supervised and carefully managed.
+She works with children who need to spend time settling and nurturing, as a reward and as an incentive for behaviour and attendance.
+She is part of the team and loved by both children and staff alike and certainly supported children and staff through difficult times coming out of the COVID-19 darkness.